 - Choose Plant Based Foods

 Everywhere I read, I saw information about eating wholesome fruits and vegetables that provided a mix of nutrients and minerals.
 Now, most of my meals include a ton of leafy green veggies.
 Think breakfast smoothies, big salads or substituting collards and kale for wraps.
-Watch the documentary Forks Over Knives, if you are short of time, but want to learn more about the value of plant-based eating.

 - Eliminate Refined Sugar